Joey Chestnut: 2012

+On August 27, Chestnut cursed at Hofmann Hot dog and Kobayashi, stating in a Twitter post, "Congrats to @FReeKobio704 for eating a bunch of nasty Hoffman crap dogs.
+He needed an ego boost after three years of dodging competition."
 On September 2, Chestnut consumed 191 wings (7.61 lb) in 12 minutes to win the first place competitive-eating trophy at the National Buffalo Wing Festival in Buffalo, New York.
 He defeated the previous five-year champion Sonya Thomas.